krausma-4/car_rental_management/README.md

-# Car Rental Management Software
+# Car Rental Management Software for "Rent a Car"(management.rent-a-car.de)

 # Description
 Our company rents particularly high-quality cars for a special target group to customers.
 A client can choose between three cars and rent a car for at least one hour.
 For this purpose, the customer can make a request through different channels (email, website, WhatsApp...).
 Shuttle services such as airport <-> hotel are also offered.
 Our customers can be both private individuals and companies.